-ART
+A ART

 Adaptive Runtime Technology.
-IONA's modular, distributed object architecture, which supports dynamic deployment and configuration of services and application code.
-ART provides the foundation for IONA software products.
+A modular, distributed object architecture, which supports dynamic deployment and configuration of services and application code.
+ART provides the foundation for Orbix software products.

-CFR
+C CFR

 See configuration repository.

 client

 An application (process) that typically runs on a desktop and requests services from other applications that often run on different machines (known as server processes).
 In CORBA, a client is a program that requests services from CORBA objects.